Power BI security white paper

 What about role-based security, sharing reports or dashboards, and data connections?
 How does that work in terms of data access, dashboard viewing, report access or refresh?

 When data connections are made to an RLS-capable data source, such as an Analysis Services data source, only dashboard data is cached in Power BI.
-Each time a report or dataset is viewed or accessed in Power BI that uses data from the RLS-capable data source, the Power BI service accesses the data source to get data based on the user's credentials, and if sufficient permissions exist, the data is loaded into the report or data model for that user.
+Each time a report or semantic model is viewed or accessed in Power BI that uses data from the RLS-capable data source, the Power BI service accesses the data source to get data based on the user's credentials, and if sufficient permissions exist, the data is loaded into the report or data model for that user.
 If authentication fails, the user will see an error.

 For more information, see the Authentication to Data Sources section earlier in this document.